CROWN.

 Material & Technique

-The enamel plaques were produced separately and are held in place by thin frames.
+The enamel plates were executed separately and thereafter fastened in their places by means of all-round frames.
 The engraved depiction of the crucified Christ on the reverse of the cross was blackened with niello.
 Thin gold wire or silk thread was used to attach the seed pearls (inscription and frame) to the arch.

 The crown’s highly symbolic choice of materials and its complex concept are also reflected in many of the details comprising its decoration.
-These include not only pearl-wire tendrils and gold tubes with granules that fill the space between stones and pearls but also the latter’s extremely complex mounts on the circlet-plates.
+These include not only the filigree décor and tubes with pyramids of gold granules that fill the spaces between the precious stones and pearls, but also the latter’s mounts, which are constructed with particular elaboration on the circlet plates.

 Individual motifs like the unsupported granules play an important role in connection with attempts to date the crown because they are but rarely found on extant tenth- and eleventh-century goldsmith work.